roytang/blog/content/notes/2017/09/910539116885958657/index.md

 - DiNyoBaNaririnig
 ---

-RT [@RegisAndanar](https://twitter.com/RegisAndanar/): This Filipino version of Do You Hear the People Sing gave me chills. #DiNyoBaNaririnig https://t.co/KP5OpryVgo
+This Filipino version of Do You Hear the People Sing gave me chills. #DiNyoBaNaririnig